rmorros/usb_capture/README.md

 # usb_capture
-Capture from two neighbor cameras &amp; stich the images
+Capture from a single or two neighbor USB cameras &amp; stich the images.
+A file with the timestamps of each frame is generated.